Advising Resources: Advising Funds and Documentation

 Advising funds are meant to enhance the advising experience for your advising group.
 We hope that you use them to organize activities that facilitate group interaction and also give your advisees more opportunities for exploration of the Boston area.

 While you could one take the whole group to one big ticket item, like “Blue Man Group”, we encourage you to budget so that you can do several small-scale activities.
 There are any number of fun and inexpensive opportunities around the Boston/Cambridge area as well as on the MIT campus.
-Some suggestions:

 - Ask one of the students to reserve a dorm kitchen so that you can all cook and eat a meal together.